 The main aim of the minimum wage enforcement as a policy tool is to improve the welfare of low-paid workers.
 But its impact on employment has divided economists.
 Specifically, there are two views.
 The first point of view; which historically is the oldest- according to which, increases in the minimum wage leads to job loss, especially for workers with low wages such as young workers, women and low-skilled workers.
 From the other side- according to the second view, another group of economists argue that an increase in the minimum wage can have a positive impact on employment (Beugnot, 2013).
 Specifically, in a regression analysis carried out by Doucouliagos and Stanley (2009) showed that no negative effect on employment was observed by increasing the minimum wage.
-In contrast, in a regression analysis carried out by Slonimczyka and Skott (2012), it was found that reduction in the minimum wage led to a deterioration of pay level and employment of low-skilled workers and increased underemployment of highly skilled workers.
+In contrast, in a regression analysis carried out by (Slonimczyka and Skott, 2012), it was found that reduction in the minimum wage led to a deterioration of pay level and employment of low-skilled workers and increased underemployment of highly skilled workers.
 The results of the minimum wage effects on employment, according to Marginean and Chenic-Cretu (2013) can't be generalized to all countries.
-Any study on the impact of minimum wage increase, should be carried out at national or regional level, because the effect depends on the share of the minimum wage to employees (how many and who receive the minimum wage), the relevant minimum wage, how many teens work, etc.
+Any study on the impact of minimum wage increase, should be carried out at national or regional level, because the effect depends on the share of the minimum wage to employees (how many and who receive the minimum wage), the relevant minimum wage (expressed as a percentage of the average salary), legal and cultural characteristics that affect the minimum wage, how many teens work, etc.

 2.3.
-Prosperity- development
+Prosperity- Development

 The minimum wage could, in combination with other measures; to support a development model that could be achieved by increasing the working income of a growing number of workers.
 This is a development policy through which development is promoted and avoiding conflicts in society.
 Of course, whether this can happen in fact is something that divides economists.
-According to Deakin and Green (2009), the minimum wage has a positive effect on economic growth.
-In favor of the positive impact of the minimum wage in development, also argue (Flaschel and Greiner, 2009).
+According to (Deakin and Green, 2009), the minimum wage has a positive effect on economic growth.
+In favor of the positive impact of the minimum wage in development, also argue Flaschel and Greiner (2009).
 They argue that through minimum wage is achieved a perfect mobility in the labor market (in terms of recruitment and redundancies), with variations in the employment rate to be socially acceptable, while ensuring minimum levels of income to all members of the workforce.
 So the minimum wage provides an increased stability in the economy by reducing the range of income distribution and the employment rate.
-This view is also argued by Fanti and Gori (2011), who assume that the minimum wage can promote economic growth and prosperity despite the partial emergence of unemployment.
-In favor of that minimum wage prevents growth as argued by Askenazy (2003); Bauduin and Hellier (2008).
+This view is also argued by (Fanti and Gori, 2011), who assume that the minimum wage can promote economic growth and prosperity despite the partial emergence of unemployment.
+In favor of that minimum wage prevents growth as argued by Bauduin et al. (2008); (Askenazy, 2003).